John Lee Pratt: Education and employment

 Pratt was a farm boy adept at fixing things.
 After a year at Randolph Macon College, Pratt matriculated at the University of Virginia and received an Engineering Degree in 1902.
 After beginning his business career with the DuPont Company and, particularly serving with note during World War I in its Washington state plant, Pratt was selected in 1919 by Pierre S. du Pont to work in a corporation newly invested in by du Pont and other significant, wealthy businessmen—General Motors Corporation, which was founded in 1908 by William Durant.
 Pratt was, in effect, DuPont's man on the inside, initially solely looking out for DuPont's interests.

-Pratt rose to become a member of the corporation's executive committee and, from the 1923 until 1968, served on GM's Board of Directors.
+Pratt rose to become a member of the corporation's executive committee and, from 1923 until 1968, served on GM's Board of Directors.
 He was later a company Vice President and is credited with supporting the idea of holding (as opposed to selling off) what became the Frigidaire Division of GM and encouraging the development of the coolant, Freon.
-At first, he was assistant to the President of the Company.
-Later, Alfred Sloan—one of GM's early executives and later President—cited John Pratt as "one of the best businessmen" he had ever known.
+At first, he was assistant to the president of the company.
+Later, Alfred Sloan—one of GM's early executives and later President—cited John Pratt as "one of the best business executives" he had ever known.
 Unheralded might be another adjective applied to Pratt.
+In a 1950's survey, Fortune magazine listed Pratt as 17th on a list of the 50 wealthiest persons in the United States.

-In 1931, he bought "Chatham Manor", an expansive Georgian, Colonial mansion on the Rappahannock River in Stafford County, VA, opposite Fredericksburg as his future retirement home.
+In 1931, he bought "Chatham Manor," an expansive Georgian, Colonial mansion on the Rappahannock River in Stafford County, VA, opposite Fredericksburg as his future retirement home.
 He paid $150,000 in cash for the property, roughly the equivalent of $2.4 Million in 2020.
-By moving to "Chatham", he was—in effect—moving back to his hometown area.
+By moving to "Chatham," he was—in effect—moving back to his hometown area.

 War Resources Board

 During World War II, Pratt was one of many "Dollar-a-Year" men -- businessmen who aided adapting the U.S. economy to the war effort.
-He was appointed by President of the United States Franklin D. Roosevelt to serve on the War Resources Board.
-He later continued his public service as a member of the Lend-Lease Administration, in which capacity he came into contact with important leaders of his day, including United States Secretary of State George C. Marshall who visited Chatham to go duck hunting.
+He was appointed by President of the United States Franklin D. Roosevelt to serve on the War Resources Board serving under Edward Stettinius Jr. He later continued his public service as a member of the Lend-Lease Administration, in which capacity he came into contact with important leaders of his day, including United States Secretary of State George C. Marshall who visited Chatham to go duck hunting.
 In these capacities in Washington, D.C., Pratt also met General (and later president) Dwight D. Eisenhower who was a guest at Chatham.
 He traveled to London, as well, reporting back to Roosevelt about Britain's condition and readiness for the war.